aurorascharff/next15-account-selector/STEPS.md

 - Ariakit is a React library that provides unstyled, primitive components and hooks for building interactive UIs.
 Provides declarative components that are accessible by default following WCAG-standard and have all the functionality we need built in, and can compose together.
 - Lets step by step replace all the divs with Ariakit equivalents.
 - Remove "relative" from parent div
 - Provider: What is this component?
 Most similar a Select.
+Could be Menu.
+There is not 100% right in accessibility, 70% is good enough.
 Add ariakit Ariakit.SelectProvider between.
 - Label: Replace label div with Ariakit.SelectLabel
 - Select: Replace open button with Ariakit.Select and remove setExpanded
 - SelectArrow: We can't use expanded state anymore, replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState.
 Showcase.